raddaway/KP-Figura/README.md

 Models tagged with [WIP] are not finished and are in progress, they're there to give a good feel for the progress on them so far :D

+I'm always open to suggestions, if you have anyone you'd like me to make!

 # What is Figura?

 Figura is a completely client-side mod for minecraft that allows you to set any custom playermodel with different levels of complexity and lets you see other Figura users' avatars.